Sloth: Distribution

 Although habitat is limited to the tropical rainforests of Central and South America, in that environment sloths are successful.
-On Barro Colorado Island in Panama, sloths have been estimated to constitute 70% of the biomass of arboreal mammals.
+On Barro Colorado Island in Panama, sloths have been estimated to constitute 70 percent of the biomass of arboreal mammals.
 Four of the six living species are currently rated "least concern"; the maned three-toed sloth (Bradypus torquatus), which inhabits Brazil's dwindling Atlantic Forest, is classified as "vulnerable", while the island-dwelling pygmy three-toed sloth (B. pygmaeus) is critically endangered.
-Sloths' lower metabolism confines them to the tropics and they adopt thermoregulation behaviors of cold-blooded animals such as sunning themselves.
+Sloths' lower metabolism confines them to the tropics, and they adopt thermoregulation behaviors of cold-blooded animals such as sunning themselves.

 Human relations

 The majority of recorded sloth deaths in Costa Rica are due to contact with electrical lines and poachers.
 Their claws also provide another, unexpected deterrent to human hunters; when hanging upside-down in a tree, they are held in place by the claws themselves and often do not fall down even if shot from below.

 Sloths are victims of animal trafficking where they are sold as pets.
-However, they make very poor pets, as they have such a specialized ecology.
+However, they generally make very poor pets, as they have such a specialized ecology.

-The Sloth Institute Costa Rica is known for caring, rehabilitating and releasing sloths back into the wild.
-Also in Costa Rica, the Aviarios Sloth Sanctuary cares for sloths.
-It has rehabilitated and released about 130 individuals back into the wild.
-However, a report in May 2016 featured two former veterinarians from the facility who were intensely critical of the sanctuary's efforts, accusing it of mistreating the animals.